5e-bits/5e-srd-api/README.md

 Integration tests need to be ran in the API docker container for them to function properly.
 In order to run integration tests locally you can use the command: `npm run test:integration:local`

+## Documentation
+Public facing API documentation lives here: https://www.dnd5eapi.co/docs.

+Documentation details and information on how to make changes to the docs can be found in the `/swagger` directory [README](src/swagger/README.md).

 ## Contributing

 - Fork this repository